The-Politico/interactive-news-developer-guide/workflow/publishing-a-project.md

 ### Github

-* [ ] Create a private repo for your project and push your latest code.
+* [ ] Create a private repo for your project and push your latest code (which you should do daily, tbh).
 * [ ] Prefix interactive and embed repo names with `interactive_` or `embed_`, respectively.
 * [ ] Talk with your editor about whether we will make this repo public after publishing.
 * [ ] If you're working on an existing project, push your code to a branch which will be merged into master after a code review with your editor.